Old Thresher's Reunion: Permanent exhibits

 events connected to Independence Day, Halloween and Christmas.

 The Hazel Grace Pierson Carousel Pavilion houses a beautiful fully restored antique carousel.
 "The Smile Machine" is powered by a Herschell-Spillman steam engine that dates back over a century.
 The carousel includes a Military Band Organ, as well as the usual rocking horses.

-Reunion Venues
+Reunion venues

 During the show, the village and train station at Snipe Run on the north side of the reunion grounds is an active place, as is the log village at the south end of the trolley line.
-Major exhibit areas are reserved for small Steam Engines, steam traction engines, Gas Engines, crafts, food, and demonstrations to look at how things were done in the days of old.
+Major exhibit areas are reserved for different antique engines, including small steam engines, steam traction engines, and gas engines.
+Other major exhibits include antique cars and trucks, applications and uses of antique engines, masonry, textile and handmade arts, and food stands.
 At noon every day of the reunion, there is a parade of power, where all the operating steam and gas traction engines parade by the grandstand.